JoelBryceAnderson/Visual-Translator/PrivacyPolicy.md

 Privacy Policy

-Your privacy is important to Guangzhou Jiubang Digital Technology Co., Ltd and we are committed to protecting your privacy.
-So we’ve developed a Privacy Policy.
-Please take a moment to familiarize yourself with our privacy practices and let us know if you have any questions.
+Your privacy is important to me and I am committed to protecting your privacy.
+Please take a moment to familiarize yourself with my privacy practices and let me know if you have any questions.

 PERSONAL INFORMATION